wrist mechanics online course featured image

 A bowed lead wrist is when your wrist is in flexion.
 This is when the palm of your lead hand is positioned down and facing the underside of your forearm.

-A bowed lead wrist looks like this at the top of the swing:
+A bowed or flexed lead wrist looks like this at the top of the swing:

 bowed (flexed) lead wrist at the top of the backswing